iggredible/Learn-Vim/ch20_views_sessions_viminfo.md

 ## Viminfo

-If you notice, after yanking a word into register a and quitting Vim, the next time you open Vim you still that text stored in the register.
+If you notice, after yanking a word into register a and quitting Vim, the next time you open Vim you still that text stored in register a.
 This is actually a work of Viminfo.
 Without it, Vim won't remember the register after you close Vim.

 If you use Vim 8 or higher, Vim enables Viminfo by default, so you may have been using Viminfo this whole time without knowing it!